yhyang04/yhyang04.github.io/_pages/about.md

 My research interests mainly focus on the following directions, and I am also willing to exploring other emerging areas in artificial intelligence 🙌:
-1. **Trustworthy AI & Machine Learning**
+1. **Trustworthy Machine Learning**
 Fairness-aware, privacy-preserving, robust, and interpretable machine learning.
 2. **Graph Learning & Data Mining**
 Graph neural networks, graph representation learning, and knowledge discovery from complex networks, with applications in recommender systems.
 3. **Large Language Models**
-LLM-based reasoning and decision-making, retrieval-augmented and graph-grounded LLMs, and multi-agent collaboration for scientific and data-driven problem solving.
+LLM-based reasoning and decision-making, retrieval-augmented LLMs, and multi-agent collaboration for scientific and data-driven problem solving.
 4. **Natural Language Processing**
 Language understanding, knowledge extraction, and text-driven scientific discovery.